Maverick licks my face anxiously, wiggling his golden body as if to say, “what are we doing here huh? Huh?”

 She laughs.
 “You are the worst flirt and so touchy feely with everyone.”

 I make myself chuckle too.
 “Wow.
-You make me sound like a total creep.
+You make me sound like a total player.
 Did I tell you that Eli practically begged me to teach him how to ‘get girls’?”

 “Oh Jake, you have to help him!
 I think he has a crush on one of the waitresses at the diner.”